 Media Recordings : Students can submit an audio or video recording that fulfills the assignment.
 They can either record new media or upload existing media.
 Video and audio uploads to Canvas can be up to 500 MB.
 DocViewer annotations are not available for media recording submissions.
 Additionally, media recording submissions cannot be downloaded.

-File Uploads : Students can upload a file to fulfill the assignment.
+File Uploads : Students can upload a file or take a photo with their webcam to fulfill the assignment.
 DocViewer annotations are available for supported file types in SpeedGrader.
 Additionally, if your institution has enabled Google Docs, the Google Apps LTI, or the Microsoft Office 365 LTI, students can upload files from their respective Google Drive or OneDrive account directly.
 If only Google Docs are enabled for your institution, students must connect to Google Docs as a web service to submit an assignment as a Google Doc, Google Sheet, or Google Slide.
 File upload submissions can be downloaded and re-uploaded to the Gradebook.
 Canvas supports file uploads up to 5 GB.

 Assignment settings are persistent to always remember and display the settings created or edited in the previous assignment in the course.
 Based on prior assignments, one or more of these options may already be selected for you.